BrandonXu6106/obsidianpublish/content/thoughts/Saving Time.md

 	- Beans are not just commodities.
 Sure, you could eat them, but they weren't end points and they weren't dead.
 At least some of them contained something: the possibility of future beans.
 	- Reminded of Donald Trump's logic for not exercising.
 Seeing the human body as a being like a battery with only so much energy, Trump could imagine exercise only as a permanent subtraction from his energy bank.
 	- Sometimes the best way for me to get time is to give it to you
 - Desmond Tutu's description of the South African idea of *Ubuntu*: "We say a person is a person through other persons.
-It is not [[Descartes' Meditations|I think therefore I am]].
+It is not [[Descartes' Meditations|I think therefore I am](Descartes'%20Meditations.md).
 It [is] rather: I am human because I belong, I participant, and I share."

 ## Misc